Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 QHow quickly will I notice pain relief from floating?

-Most people with chronic pain notice meaningful relief during their first session — the mechanical benefit of zero gravity is immediate.
-The effects typically last anywhere from several hours to a few days.
+It's common for people with chronic pain to notice meaningful relief during their first session, though responses vary.
+The mechanical effect of buoyancy is immediate, but how much pain relief that translates to depends on the type and source of your pain.
+Effects typically last anywhere from several hours to a few days.
 With regular practice, many members report that their baseline pain level shifts over the course of several weeks.
 Individual results vary based on pain type, nervous system state, and consistency of practice.

 QHow often should I float for chronic pain?